 Carolyn, Stephanie and Chris: We would have spent less time thinking we were crazy or that the pain was a figment of our imagination.
 We could have had an “Aha!” moment and the information presented would have given us an idea of how to find the right doctors and treatment.

-EFA: What advice would you offer for anyone who might be interested in organizing a fundraiser for the EFA?
+Endofound: What advice would you offer for anyone who might be interested in organizing a fundraiser for the Endofound?

 Carolyn, Stephanie and Chris: Make it a celebration and think of the event as a step towards a better future.
 You will have fun doing it and then on the days you feel the constant nagging pain, are sick to your stomach, or feel alone; you can remember the impact that it made on your community.
 Remembering that you are not alone in this battle and reveling in the positive change you had on endometriosis awareness with the people you love, will make the entire experience worth the effort!